 Treat this delicate area with the gentleness it deserves.
 Any time you are touching the contour around the eyes, use a light touch.
 Over time, tugging, rubbing and excess pressure on this skin will contribute to the problems you want to prevent.

 When removing makeup use an appropriate eye makeup remover that dissolves makeup thoroughly without having to rub.
 Always remove eye makeup before bedtime and apply a product designed especially for the eyes like an eye cream or eye serum.

 With your eye cream, apply a portion smaller than a pea to the back of the hand and then to the ring fingers of both hands, so there is an equal amount for each eye.
 Moving from the outside of the eye inward, lightly pat the product onto the skin staying on the orbit bone.
 This may seem counter intuitive, but it is beneficial because you are moving in the correct direction recommended for massage, the insertion of the muscle to the origin.

-If your eye cream comes in a jar, like Cyto-luxe Eye Cream, use a spatula or cotton swab to get it out, or take the plastic insert on top and use it as a scoop.
+If your eye cream comes in a jar, use a spatula or cotton swab to get it out, or take the plastic insert on top and use it as a scoop.
 Don’t dip your fingers in the jar as the bacteria from your fingertips can break down the cream over time.